robinmonsere/crf/README.md

 ## Copy Random Files

-Place the dist/main.exe file in the target folder. execute it by double-clicking and it will generate a new folder with 10 random files.
+Place the dist/main.exe file in the target folder. execute it by double-clicking, and it will generate a new folder with 10 random files.

 Or use the cli to add arguments.